Skip to content

 Final Cluster Configurations

-Opening cluster-config.yaml, add the line CustomAmi: <ParaTools-Pro-ami-id> under the Image section.
-Replacing with the AMI you obtained in the prior section.
+Open cluster-config.yaml and add CustomAmi: <ParaTools-Pro-ami-id> under the Image section, replacing <ParaTools-Pro-ami-id> with the AMI ID obtained in the prior section:

 Image: